Tutorial: Building K-means clustering models - Amazon Redshift

 Tutorial: Building K-means clustering models

 In this tutorial, you use Amazon Redshift ML to create, train, and deploy a machine learning model based on the K-means algorithm.
 This algorithm solves clustering problems where you want to discover groupings in the data.
 K-means helps in grouping data that has not been labeled yet.
-To learn more about K-means clustering, see How K-means Clustering Worksin the Amazon SageMaker Developer Guide.
+To learn more about K-means clustering, see How K-means Clustering Worksin the Amazon SageMaker AI Developer Guide.

 You will use a CREATE MODEL operation to create a K-means model from a Amazon Redshift cluster.
 You can use a CREATE MODEL command to export training data, train a model, import the model, and prepare an Amazon Redshift prediction function.
 Use the CREATE MODEL operation to specify training data either as a table or a SELECT statement.